Print3M/ByteCaster/README.md

 # ByteCaster

-Encrypt, obfuscate and convert your shellcode into byte array with a single command (+10 languages supported)!
+Swiss Army Knife for payload encryption, obfuscation, and conversion to byte arrays – all in a single command!

+It supports 3 encryption algorithms, 4 encoding / obfuscation algorithms and 14 output formats.

 ![ByteCaster flowchart](_img/img-1.png)